multiversx/mx-chain-go/README.md

 ```

 For the network customization please take a look in the p2p.toml<br />
-For the consensus group customization please take a look in the .../cmd/bootnode/genesis.json<br />
+For the consensus group customization please take a look in the /cmd/bootnode/genesis.json<br />
 To run multiple nodes take a look at the end of this document.

 ### Running the tests
 ```
-./go test ./...
+$ go test ./...
 ```

 # Progress